-Revision 16-1; Effective March 1, 2016
+Revision 18-2; Effective September 3, 2018

-Therapy services purchased through the Home and Community Based Services (HCBS) STAR+PLUS Waiver (SPW) are long term services and do not replace a member’s acute care benefit.
+Therapy services provided through the STAR+PLUS Home and Community Based Services (HCBS) program are long-term services and do not replace a member’s acute care benefit.
 Therapy services include the evaluation, examination and treatment of physical, functional, cognitive, speech and hearing disorders and/or limitations.
-Therapy services include the full range of activities under the direction of a licensed therapist within the scope of his/her state licensure.
+Therapy services include the full range of activities under the direction of a licensed therapist within the scope of her or his state licensure.
 Therapy services are provided directly by licensed therapists or by assistants under the supervision of licensed therapists in the member's home, or the member may receive the therapy in an outpatient center or clinic.
-If the therapy is provided outside the member's residence based on the member's choice, the member is responsible for providing his/her own transportation or accessing the Medicaid medical transportation system.
+If the therapy is provided outside the member's residence based on the member's choice, the member is responsible for providing her or his own transportation or accessing the Medicaid Medical Transportation Program (MTP).

 If the therapy is provided outside the member's residence because of the convenience of the provider, the provider is responsible for providing the member's transportation.
-If a member resides in an adult foster care or an assisted living setting and therapy is provided in an outpatient center or clinic (see Section 6112, Service Locations for HCBS STAR+PLUS Waiver (SPW), the assisted living provider or foster care provider is responsible for arranging for transport or directly transporting the member.
+If a member resides in an adult foster care (AFC) or an assisted living (AL) setting and therapy is provided in an outpatient center or clinic (see Section 6112, Service Locations for STAR+PLUS HCBS Program, the AL provider or AFC provider is responsible for arranging for transport or directly transporting the member.

-Occupational therapy, physical therapy, speech therapy and cognitive rehabilitative therapy services are covered by the HCBS SPW only after the member has exhausted his therapy benefit under Medicare, Medicaid or other third-party resources.
-Providers contracted with the managed care organization must provide the occupational therapy, physical therapy, speech therapy and cognitive rehabilitation therapy services as identified on the member's individual service plan.
-Individuals providing therapy services must be licensed in Texas in their profession or be licensed or certified as assistants and employed directly or through sub-contract or personal service agreements with a provider or through the Consumer Directed Services Option.
+Occupational therapy (OT), physical therapy (PT), speech therapy (ST) and cognitive rehabilitative therapy services are covered by the STAR+PLUS HCBS program only after the member has exhausted her or his therapy benefit under Medicare, Medicaid or other third-party resources (TPRs).
+Providers contracted with the managed care organization (MCO) must provide the OT, PT, ST and cognitive rehabilitation therapy (CRT) services as identified on the member's individual service plan (ISP).
+Individuals providing therapy services must be licensed in Texas in their profession or be licensed or certified as assistants and employed directly or through sub-contract or personal service agreements with a provider or through the Consumer Directed Services (CDS) Option.

-Physical therapy is defined as specialized techniques for evaluation and treatment related to functions of the neuro-musculo-skeletal systems provided by a licensed physical therapist or a licensed physical therapy assistant directly supervised by a licensed physical therapist.
-Physical therapy is the evaluation, examination and utilization of exercises, rehabilitative procedures, massage, manipulations and physical agents (such as mechanical devices, heat, cold, air, light, water, electricity and sound) in the aid of diagnosis or treatment.
+PT is defined as specialized techniques for evaluation and treatment related to functions of the neuro-musculo-skeletal systems provided by a licensed physical therapist or a licensed PT assistant directly supervised by a licensed physical therapist.
+PT is the evaluation, examination and utilization of exercises, rehabilitative procedures, massage, manipulations and physical agents (such as mechanical devices, heat, cold, air, light, water, electricity and sound) in the aid of diagnosis or treatment.

-Occupational therapy consists of interventions and procedures to promote or enhance safety and performance in activities of daily living, instrumental activities of daily living, education, work, play, leisure and social participation.
-It is provided by a licensed occupational therapist or a certified occupational therapy assistant directly supervised by a licensed occupational therapist.
+OT consists of interventions and procedures to promote or enhance safety and performance in activities of daily living (ADLs), instrumental activities of daily living (IADLs), education, work, play, leisure and social participation.
+It is provided by a licensed occupational therapist or a certified OT assistant directly supervised by a licensed occupational therapist.

-Speech therapy in HCBS SPW is defined as evaluation and treatment of impairments, disorders or deficiencies related to an individual's speech and language.
-The scope of speech, hearing and language therapy services offered to HCBS SPW participants exceeds the State Plan as the service in this context is available to adults.
+ST in the STAR+PLUS HCBS program is defined as evaluation and treatment of impairments, disorders or deficiencies related to an individual's speech and language.
+The scope of speech, hearing and language therapy services offered to STAR+PLUS HCBS program participants exceeds the state plan as the service in this context is available to adults.
 It is provided by a speech-language pathologist or a licensed associate in speech-language pathology under the direction of a licensed speech-language pathologist.

 6310 Initiation of Assessment and Therapy